Deepak Kumar (historian)

-Deepak Kumar was a professor of History of Science and Education, at Jawaharlal Nehru University, New Delhi, India.
-Kumar lectured at numerous universities within India and abroad, held visiting fellowships at the universities of Cambridge, London, Leiden, The Smithsonian Institution, etc. and has also taught at Wisconsin University, Madison, USA, and York University in Toronto, Canada.
+Deepak Kumar is a professor of History of Science and Education, at Jawaharlal Nehru University, New Delhi, India.
+Kumar has lectured at numerous universities within India and abroad, held visiting fellowships at the universities of Cambridge, London, Leiden, The Smithsonian Institution, etc. and has also taught at Wisconsin University, Madison, USA, and York University in Toronto, Canada.

 Kumar argues that British colonial rule in India played a major role in how European scientific fields developed.
 One of his major works is Science and the Raj: A study of British India is in the field of history of science in India.